The world will be different after COVID-19. For long-term investors, this will mean both new risks and new opportunities as we transition to recovery.

 - The health crisis is also altering mobility trends, with shared options such as public transit and ride hailing taking a hit, at least in the near term, as consumers turn instead to walking, biking and driving their own cars.

 There’s a new word in supply-chain circles, and it’s not “global.”
-Amid rising labor costs and heightened geopolitical risk, companies today are focused on resilience.
+Amid rising labour costs and heightened geopolitical risk, companies today are focused on resilience.
 The COVID-19 crisis, which exposed sourcing weaknesses in many sectors, is driving companies to re-evaluate where and how they build and source products.

 - Companies that benefited over the past several decades from the rise of Chinese manufacturing have been reassessing that strategy with increased urgency, although cost remains a key consideration.